 When not menstruating, I practised a wide variety of yoga postures, including inversions.
 Inversions help stabilise hormonal activity and are very important for supporting the immune system, and helping one get a good night’s sleep.

-Just before my period, I would switch to a practice that I knew would help reduce PMT symptoms.
+Just before my period, I would switch to a practice that I knew would help reduce PMT or PMS symptoms.
 When my period arrived, I stopped inversions, and stopped jumping out into standing poses.

 Instead, I did standing poses with props so I expended less effort.
 I could then maintain space in the pelvis, and this helped keep blood circulating in my pelvis.
 It also helped keep abdominal cramping and back pain at bay.
 I also practised supine poses which helped reduce heat in my body, and allowed me to extend my chest, and bring fresh blood in and around the pelvic area.

 In addition, in order to stop me feeling flat or in a low mood, I would always do chest extending poses and supported backbends.

 I found seated poses and long, supported forward bends very beneficial to regulate the bleeding, alleviate abdominal tension and quieten my mind.

 Forward bends are a wonderful family of postures that help relieve tension in the brain and soothe and quieten your nervous system.